ipfs/roadmap/README.md

 You can contribute to these Epic by testing, debugging, documenting or coding on either Go or JS IPFS.
 Both teams have a chat every week that you can join.
 [Go](https://github.com/ipfs/team-mgmt/blob/master/MGMT_GOLANG_CORE_DEV.md) & [JS](https://github.com/ipfs/team-mgmt/blob/master/MGMT_JS_CORE_DEV.md#weekly-core-dev-team-calls).

-### 2. Support Software Package Managers into entering the Distributed Web
+### 2. Support Software Package Managers in entering the Distributed Web

 Software Package Managers are an ideal use-case for Content Addressing.
 Developers could fetch packages team mates on their local network instead of asking a centralized Package Registries and our tools could verify that the code we run is exactly the code that the authors intended.
 - Kick-off a Package Managers Working Group to work closely with different Package Managers and understand each one challenges and needs.